marlowe-contrib/marlowe-oracle-service/README.md

 ## Run the service

 The MOS service requires specific environment variables and a configuration file to be set up prior to starting.
+[Here](https://www.youtube.com/watch?v=vHNLUrgpkik) you can find a useful video of the complete configuration and execution of the service.
 The env-vars will contain secret/critical information that also doesn't change too often:

 ```shell
 export MARLOWE_RUNTIME_URL='COMPLETE ME'